 - IMPORTANT – If your machine’s electronic display is showing 50-60 minutes (total time for mixing & baking) before you press the “start” button, you have entered the WRONG setting.
 The total time should be roughly 1:40-1:55 hours (100-115 minutes).
 Moreover, the baking length of the “quick bread” setting is roughly 1:10-1:20 hours (out of the total 1:40-1:55 minutes for this setting).
 Yeast breads spend a long time on kneading/rising and much less on baking (where as moist quick breads spend only a short time on rising – as they are using fast rising baking powder/soda – and a long time on baking).
 Therefore, a 1:55 hour yeast bread setting will NOT work for a 1:55 hour moist “quick bread” setting.
 You need to use the correct setting for this recipe to work in your bread machine.

 - This recipe will not work in a smaller bread machine (1 lb loaf capacity).
 It only works in bread machine with 1.5 lb or 2 lb loaf capacities.
-If you try to make this recipe is a small bread machine, it is more likely to overflow the bread pan or have the middle of the cake collapse.
+If you try to make this recipe in a small bread machine, it is more likely to overflow the bread pan or have the middle of the cake collapse.

 - Do not remove the mixing paddles when making this cake (even though you have premixed the batter).
 The mixing action of the paddles helps to add air to the batter.

 - BEFORE making this recipe, please read the tips below especially the section focused on the sweet “quick bread”/cake setting (roughly in the middle of the tips) because bread machines vary & require you to be knowledgeable about your specific bread machine model when making this pound cake.
-For example, if you do not use the correct setting, you will have trouble with bread machine recipes (i.e. your pound cake may be potentially under or overcooked).
-The setting name used for “quick breads” (that use baking powder/soda) differs on many bread machine models and may be called “Quick”, “Quick Bread”, “Cake”, “Cake/Quick Bread”, etc. Therefore, you need to determine the specific setting on your bread machine model (READ YOUR MANUAL) that was designed for cakes & sweet “quick bread” recipes (i.e. banana bread or pound cake) that use baking soda/powder and NOT yeast.
+For example, if you do not use the correct setting, you will have trouble with bread machine recipes (e.g. your pound cake may be potentially under or overcooked).
+The setting name used for “quick breads” (that use baking powder/soda) differs on many bread machine models and may be called “Quick”, “Quick Bread”, “Cake”, “Cake/Quick Bread”, etc. Therefore, you need to determine the specific setting on your bread machine model (READ YOUR MANUAL) that was designed for cakes & sweet “quick bread” recipes (e.g. banana bread or pound cake) that use baking soda/powder and NOT yeast.
 I know that this can be confusing… but the cake & sweet “quick bread” tips section below will help you to find the right setting to use on your machine.

 - Bread machines are great because they usually do the mixing for you… but for this recipe, you should strongly consider PREMIXING the ingredients in a large bowl before placing them in the bread pan.
 Premixing helps to reduce the chance of small white flour “clumps” from appearing inside the pound cake.
 It also reduces the need to scrape the sides of the bread pan with a soft flexible spatula (during the machine mixing) in order to scrape off any flour sticking to the sides of the bread pan.
 Bread machines usually don’t do a great job mixing moist cakes, banana breads, etc. and you will usually find flour sticking to the sides of the bread pan (if you do not premix the ingredients and/or scrape the inside of the bread pan).
 See your bread machine manual on how to properly & safely scrape the inside of the bread pan.